paulfoley/Udacity_Nanodegree-Data_Analyst/Udacity_Student_Data-Analysis/README.md

 # Project - Udacity Student Data

 [Udacity](https://www.udacity.com/), one of the best online education companies in the world, has provided sample student data for exploration.
-In this analysis we're going to derive insights on what makes a student pass one of their Nanodegrees versus not passing a course.
+In this analysis we're going to derive insights on what makes a student pass one of their Nanodegrees versus not passing the Nanodegree.

 ## Areas of Analysis